jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 | 204          | 196    | 13.30    | 1474                                        |
 | 201          | 189    | 12.82    | 1474                                        |
 | 301          | 189    | 12.82    | 1474                                        |
-| 500
+...
 ```

+---
+### Lab Questions

 **Q1 Task4: Inspect the URI pie chart you built in the dashboard above.
 Which URI field value has the least amount of events present?**

 /pictures.html is quickly determined using the instructions above